Does everything really ‘happen for a reason’?

 From the perspective of creating karma, he couldn’t have known at that time what was going to happen.

-When he got older and started having multiple health issues, the knowledge of the effects of smoking was much more up to date.
+When he got older and started having multiple health issues, research and science on the effects of smoking was much more up to date.

 People knew that it could be detrimental to a person’s health, but he kept on smoking, and it made him very sick.
 So that part of the story could more accurately be described as karma.